Current Police Information

 NOW AVAILABLE!
 Visit www.angelo.edu/lifeline to download app.

-Lifeline EDU is a personal safety mobile application for iPhone and Android.
+Lifeline Response Enterprise is a personal safety mobile application for iPhone and Android.
 While you are walking around campus or about your daily lives, you can arm the app by placing your thumb on your smartphone screen.
 To initiate immediate emergency response, all you have to do is remove your thumb from the screen.
 If something happens to you, authorities can be dispatched within seconds.
 A hands free timer mode can be used for longer activities such as jogging, carrying books or shopping bags or walking through a parking lot to find your car.

 2013 Traffic Contact Report